Skip to content

 • The previous game was a high-leverage overtime or a heavy minutes night for the starters.

-If you are testing rest as a feature in your own spread model, the model builder exposes days-of-rest, miles traveled, and minute-load features.
+If you are testing rest as a feature in your own spread model, the Shark Snip Workshop exposes days-of-rest, miles traveled, and minute-load features.
+Spin up a fresh rest-aware spread brick from /build/new and the schedule-edge inputs are pre-wired.

 A worked example